Wednesday Night Don-O-Mite (Ep129) 3/30/22: NXT Stand And Deliver 2022 Predictions; Undisputed Hard Pass On AEW Dynamite 3/30/22 Review; NXT 2.0 Results + TV Rating

 - Kickoff Match: Toxic Attraction (c) vs Raquel Gonzalez & Dakota Kai (Women’s Tag Team Championship)

-- CM Punk vs Max Caster
+- CM Punk def Max Caster

-- Jon Moxley vs Jay Lethal
+- Jon Moxley def Jay Lethal

-- FTR vs The Gunn Club
+- FTR def The Gunn Club

-- ??? vs The Bunny (Owen Hart Cup Qualifier)
+- Toni Storm def The Bunny (Owen Hart Cup Qualifier)

 NXT 2.0 Results (3/29/22):